 Residential Properties For Sale

 From time to time, the City acquires residential property which it seeks to sell to interested parties.
 Typically, these properties are unimproved but ready to have a new home constructed on them.
 All properties are sold “as is”.
-If you are interested in any of the city's residential properties please contact the city's real estate agent Mike Madant.
-His contact information is on his website which can be found at this link or by click on the banner below.
+If you are interested in any of the city's residential properties please contact the city's real estate agent Aaron Cody.
+Aaron can be contacted by clicking on the image below or clicking on this link.

 Erosion Control/Steep Slope Ordinance